 Broken Ballad #14851

 A friend had told me about this relic, so my brother and I went over to see it one winter afternoon in deep cold.
-We discovered the sunlight was coming from behind the piano which was going to be a problem, but I had the fix: there are usually reflectors kept in the back of the truck.
-Using a little teamwork, my brother held one to redirect the light over the keyboard and back into the inner workings.
+We discovered the sunlight was coming from behind the piano which was going to be a problem, but I had the fix: there are reflectors kept in the back of the truck.
+Using a little teamwork, my brother held one to bounce the light over the keyboard and back into the inner workings.
 My cold fingers operated the camera.
 Making this picture would have been a lot harder without the extra hands of a voice-activated reflector stand!

 Up Next: Circle Shells Black #13828